 What to do next?

-We are a faith-based not-for-profit, and the Mercy Ships crew are volunteers.
 All applicants fundraise or self-fund to cover crew fees, insurance and transportation to and from the ship.
 Mercy Ships can help you to develop your budget and fundraising support.
 Successful New Zealand applicants can also receive sponsored funding to cover quarantine costs upon returning to NZ (with a two-month minimum service duration).

 To help you along the way to volunteering, Mercy Ships hosts MyMercy, an interactive site for prospective or in-process volunteers including FAQ, forums and useful advice for new crew.
 You can get an idea of what life is like on board, and connect with others who are volunteering.
 You can also drop us a line with any specific questions, we’d love to hear from you.

 WHAT MAKES MERCY SHIPS TICK?